ilabcode/pyhgf/docs/source/notebooks/3-Using_custom_response_functions.md

 az.summary(sigmoid_hgf_idata, var_names=["omega_2"])
 ```

-The results above indicate that given the responses provided by the participant, the most likely values for the parameter $\omega_2$ are between -4.7 and -3.3, with a mean at -4.0 (you can find slightly different values if you sample again).
-This is an excellent estimate given the sparsity of the data, and the complexity of the model.
+The results above indicate that given the responses provided by the participant, the most likely values for the parameter $\omega_2$ are between -4.9 and -3.1, with a mean at -3.9 (you can find slightly different values if you sample different actions from the decisions function).
+We can consider this as an excellent estimate given the sparsity of the data, and the complexity of the model.

 +++